allo-media/tech-blog/_posts/2019-07-16-stateful-components-in-elm.md

 It's often claimed that [Elm] developers should avoid thinking their views as stateful components.
 While this is indeed a general best design practice, sometimes you may want to make your views reusable (eg. across pages or projects), and if they come with a state... you end up copying and pasting a lot of things.

 We recently published [elm-daterange-picker], a date range picker written in [Elm].
-It was the perfect occasion investigating what a reasonable API for a reusable stateful view component would look like.
+It was the perfect occasion to investigate what a reasonable API for a reusable stateful view component would look like.

 ![app demo](/assets/2019-07-16-stateful-components-in-elm/demo.gif)